This article is part two of our “Finding Opportunity in the App Market” blog series. You can find part one here.

 Many companies will release trend reports, specifically in the tech industry.
 Reading about what was popular in the last year may spark new product ideas for the year to come.
-The tech industry is continuously evolving so it’s no surprise that companies need to stay ahead of the game to remain in the competitive market.
-Keeping up-to-date on the newest technologies will help you stay ahead and will reveal key information about competitors such as their new products and features, which will either propel you in another direction or evoke new ideas for improvement.
-Leading tech companies are able to anticipate gaps, problems, and most importantly, competitive threats in the market.
+The tech industry is continuously evolving, so it’s no surprise that companies need to stay ahead of the game to remain in the competitive market.
+Keeping up-to-date on the newest technologies will help you stay ahead and will reveal vital information about competitors such as their latest products and features, which will either propel you in another direction or evoke new ideas for improvement.
+Leading tech companies can anticipate gaps, problems, and, more importantly, competitive threats in the market.

-Not only are these 9 research techniques highly beneficial before your product is developed, but will serve you best when used throughout the entire product lifecycle so that you can adjust and adapt to changing user demands.
-Keep a list of your top five competitors and monitor their websites, social media sites, and their branding, and marketing tactics regularly.
-Use a media monitoring and analytics service to track company mentions, such as Google Alerts to reveal new businesses entering the market.
+Not only are these ten research techniques highly beneficial before you develop a product, but they will serve you best when used throughout the entire product lifecycle so that you can adjust and adapt to changing user demands.
+Your competitors can and will change, so remember, this is an ongoing practice.
+Keep a list of your top five competitors and monitor their websites, social media sites, and their marketing tactics regularly.
+Use a media monitoring and analytics service to track company mentions, such as Google Alerts, to reveal new businesses that are entering the market.
 This information should be used to your advantage to improve your strategies, such as offering better prices and features.

-It’s important to avoid imitating your competition after conducting your research but instead, you should be able to understand the attitudes and behaviors of how users are interacting with other brands, whether directly, or indirectly.
-A simple assessment of their online presence is often not enough, which is why these techniques will cover you on all bases so you can enter the app market with a thorough understanding of who you are up against.
+It’s essential to avoid imitating your competition after conducting your research.
+Instead, you should be able to understand the attitudes and behaviors of how users are interacting with other brands, whether directly or indirectly.
+A simple assessment of their online presence is often not enough, which is why these techniques will cover you on all bases so you can enter the app market with a thorough understanding of who is your toughest competition.